ahrizonaa/boundless-api/README.md

     $ npm start

-## Start with live reload (watches for changes to js, html, css and reloads browser):
+## Run with live reload (watches for changes to js, html, css and reloads browser):

     $ npm run watch